 Friday, October 9, 2015

 The annual Alverno Community Conference kicks off our Homecoming weekend, and will focus this year on Sustainability.
 Through our workshops, discussions, and creative activities, we will look beyond clichés to see how the diverse strands of our community life can connect our local and global efforts.
-How can we artfully weave together the threads of our lives and of our communities, to achieve our common goal of sustaining our planet?
+How can we artfully weave together the threads of our lives and of our communities, to achieve our common goal of sustaining our planet and ourselves?

 7:30 a.m.
 Registration in Sister Joel Read Center Rotunda

 8:00 a.m.
 Welcome and Opening Session by Venice Williams

 11:05 a.m.
 Keynote with Linda and Mark Keane

 12:00 p.m.
 Lunch on your own or Growing Powers Sustainable Lunch (fee)

 2:30 pm Session III click for descriptions

 Linda and Mark Keane, NEXT.cc co-Founders